jSydorowicz21/eh-overlord/README.md

-# Discord Bot for Team Management
+# EH Overlord - Discord Bot for Team Management

-This Discord bot is designed to manage teams and players, specifically for Valorant.
-It includes commands to check if a player is likely a smurf, add/remove players to/from teams, create/delete teams, and more.
-The bot also uses OpenAI for player analysis.
+A Node.js Discord bot designed to manage teams and players for the Elo Heroes League, supporting 800+ players with persistent MongoDB storage.
+The bot includes comprehensive team management features, player verification, and automated role management.

 ## Table of Contents